Why Do Women Stay In Abusive Relationships?

 Still in love.

 One of the primary reasons why people stay in abusive relationships is because they are still emotionally attached to their abuser.
-If the person Is in love with their partner they will choose to remain in a relationship despite the fact that their partner is abusive in nature.
+If the person Is in love with their partner they will choose to remain in a relationship even though their partner is abusive.
 As such, they continue to be a victim to their partner and find themselves unable to detach from the relationship because they are emotionally attached to their partner

 Used to abusive nature.